-According to the new bill, corporations that report an annual income of $1 billion in their financial statements will be subjected to a 15 percent corporate minimum tax rate and a 1% fee on stock buybacks.
+According to the bill, corporations that report an annual income of $1 billion in their financial statements will be subjected to a 15% corporate minimum tax rate and a 1% fee on stock buybacks.

 The Biden administration has also strengthened the IRS through this bill to conduct frequent audits on large corporations.